-She first sailed with Semester at Sea on the Spring 2018 voyage as a Global Teaching Scholar.
-In-country activities allowed her to deep dive into cultural competence with students, experiencing food as medicine, Ayurveda, sustainable agriculture, and farm to table approaches.
-She also led “foodies on foot” tours of local towns.
-Melissa took a Study Abroad student trip to Zimbabwe in 2020 and will continue to explore cultural components of food and eating patterns on the current voyage.
+Dr. Wdowik first sailed with Semester at Sea in 2018 as a Global Teaching Scholar.
+In-country activities allowed her to dive into cultural competence with students, experiencing food as medicine, sustainable agriculture, and farm-to-table practices.
+She also led many “foodies on foot” tours throughout the trip, helping students explore cultural components of local food and eating patterns.